omegaup/omegaup/frontend/server/src/Controllers/README.md

 ### Description

-Archives or des-archives a course
+Archives or un-archives a course

 ### Parameters